manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 19 (3.6) - Evaluation.md

 ## Three Types Of Evaluation

-- **Qualitative evaluation** - evaluation that emphasizes the totality of a phenomenon
+- **Qualitative evaluation** - evaluation that emphasizes the totality of a phenomenon. like dislike need doesnt need etc.
-- **Empirical evaluation** - evaluation based on numeric summaries or observations of a phenomenon
+- **Empirical evaluation** - evaluation based on numeric summaries or observations of a phenomenon.
+More participants and qualitative is done.
 - **Predictive evaluation** - evaluation based on systematic application of pre-established principles and heuristics

 ## Evaluation Terminology

 - **Reliability** - whether a measure consistently returns the same results for the same phenomenon
-- **Validity** - whether a measure's results actually reflect the underlying phenomenon
+- **Validity** - whether a measure's results actually reflect the underlying phenomenon (reality and results)
-- **Generalizability** - whether a measure's results can be used to predict phenomena beyond what it measured
+- **Generalizability** - whether a measure's results can be used to predict phenomena beyond what it measured.
+Broader Audience (may or may not be applicable to all).
 - **Precision** - the level of detail a measure supplies

 ## 5 Tips: What To Evaluate